-Our unique analysis of the bills Hawkins sponsored and cosponsored provides insight into their position in the Senate.
+Our unique analysis of the bills Hawkins sponsored and cosponsored provides insight into her position in the Senate.

 Each dot in the chart below is a member of the Senate.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Hawkins is shown as a purple triangle. (analysis methodology)